OCA/server-tools/external_file_location/README.rst

 ======================

 This module was written to extend the functionality of ir.attachment to support remote communication and allow you to import/export file to a remote server.

-For now, FTP, SFTP and local filestore are handled by the module.
+In version 8.0, this module used to support FTP, SFTP and local filestore options natively, but now a distinct `external_file_location_*` module is needed for each type of backend.

 Installation
 ============